swiss-seismological-service/scrtdd/README.md

 --verbosity=4 --console=1
 ```

-A useful option you can find in scrtdd configuration is `keepWorkingFiles`, which prevent the deletion of scrtdd processing files from the working directory.
-In this way you can access the working folder and check input, output files used for running hypodd.
-Make sure to check the `*.out` files, which contain the console output of hypodd (sometime you can find errors only in there, as they do not appear in hypodd.log file).
+A useful option we can find in scrtdd configuration is `keepWorkingFiles`, which prevent the deletion of scrtdd processing files from the working directory.
+In this way we can access the working folder and check input, output files used for running hypodd.
+Make sure to check the `*.out` files, which contain the console output of hypodd (sometimes we can find errors only in there, as they do not appear in hypodd.log file).